Chicago International Children's Film Festival

-In 1983, Facets Multi-Media founded the Chicago International Children's Film Festival (CICFF), the first competitive festival of films for children in the U.S. The impetus for the Festival came from a need to introduce new, culturally diverse films for children to American children's audiences, and to recognize excellence in children's filmmaking.
-In addition, the Festival sought to empower children by involving them directly in the jurying process.
-From its inception, the Festival has had independent juries of children and adult media professionals awarding prizes in multiple categories.
+In 1983, Facets Multi-Media founded the Chicago International Children's Film Festival (CICFF), the first competitive festival of films for children in the U.S. From its inception, the Festival has had independent juries of children and adult media professionals awarding prizes in multiple categories.

 In 2023, the festival celebrated its 40th annual film festival.

-The Chicago International Children's Film Festival is the largest annual festival of films for children (ages 2–16) in the world, programming 250 films and videos from 40 countries.
-With 25,000 children, adults and educators and over 100 filmmakers, programmers and celebrities each year, the Festival is one of the only Academy Award-qualifying children's film festivals.
-The Festival is held every October at various theatrical venues around Chicago, Illinois.
+After the festival's 40th anniversary edition in 2023, FACETS paused CICFF for 2024.
+As of the festival has not resumed.